Deamon0x0/very-simple-noteapp-web-/README.md

-a very very simple notepad app written in javascript with random background color still incomplete cannot delete note container need to add local storage for storage version 1.1 coming soon
+a very very simple notepad app written in javascript with random background color changing features --still incomplete cannot delete note container that has been created need to add local storage for saving notes that has been written in the container